DavidEBrumbaugh/give-it-a-REST/readme.txt

-The wp-endpont-fw project is a lightweight php code library to make it easier to add WordPress rest API to themes and plugins.
+The give-it-a-REST project is a lightweight php code library to make it easier to add WordPress rest API to themes and plugins.

 It takes an Object Oriented approach.